Chad Szeliga

-Chad Szeliga (born December 11, 1976) is an American drummer from Elyria, Ohio.
+Chad Szeliga (born December 23, 1976) is an American drummer from Elyria, Ohio.
 Formerly the drummer of rock band Breaking Benjamin, he joined Black Label Society in 2013, replacing Mike Froedge.
 In 2017, Szeliga replaced Jimmy DeGrasso in Black Star Riders, leaving the band in 2021.
-Szeliga looks up to Vinnie Colaiuta, John Bonham, Steve Gadd, Dennis Chambers, Tony Williams, Manu Katche, Stewart Copeland and Neil Peart as his main influences.
+He currently drums for NEPA band, Turning the Tide.
+Szeliga cites Vinnie Colaiuta, John Bonham, Steve Gadd, Dennis Chambers, Tony Williams, Manu Katché, Stewart Copeland and Neil Peart as his main influences.

 Career

 Breaking Benjamin

 While with Another Path, Szeliga recorded an audition video for Breaking Benjamin playing drums for the song "So Cold".
 The video submitted happened to be the only VHS tape submitted.
 Ben Burnley was forced to borrow a VCR from his neighbor to view the tape.
 After Burnley reviewed the tape, the band decided he was the right guy for the job.
 His first official recording with the band was for the full-band version of the song "Rain" from We Are Not Alone in mid-2005, which was sent to modern radio, and later appeared on the band's cover of Queen's "Who Wants to Live Forever".
-He recorded with Breaking Benjamin on their 2006 album Phobia, which was released August 8, 2006.
+He recorded with Breaking Benjamin on their 2006 album Phobia, which was released on August 8, 2006.
 He also joined the band on their tour supporting that album.

-Szeliga left Breaking Benjamin in April 2013 due to creative differences with Frontman Ben Burnley and notified his fans via a Facebook post on April 22, 2013.
+Szeliga left Breaking Benjamin in April 2013 due to creative differences with frontman Ben Burnley and notified his fans via a Facebook post on April 22, 2013.

 Other ventures

-He went on to drum with Black Label Society until 2014 and also recorded and toured briefly with Creed front man Scott Stapp.
+He went on to drum with Black Label Society until 2014 and also recorded and toured briefly with Creed frontman Scott Stapp.

 On May 5, 2017, Szeliga was announced as the new drummer for Black Star Riders, replacing Jimmy DeGrasso.

-In 2018, Szeliga announced the start of a new project, Walking with Lions, in collaboration with guitarist Kevin Hicklin of 3 By Design.
+In 2018, Szeliga announced the start of a new project, Walking with Lions, in collaboration with guitarist Kevin Hicklin of 3 by Design.
 In 2020, it was announced that Szeliga had joined rock act Weapons of Anew sometime after the release of their debut album, replacing Chris Manfre.

+Szeliga currently plays with the band Turning the Tide.